10 Swedish Vacation Tips for Visiting Stockholm

 10 Swedish Vacation Tips

-1. Almost everyone knows English in Stockholm.
 It is, however, a good idea to learn the basics by doing Duolingo before you arrive.
 The locals may initially speak Swedish, but they usually switch as soon as you say a few English words.

-3. In addition to public transportation, there are plenty scooter and bike rentals available throughout the city.
+In addition to public transportation, there are plenty scooter and bike rentals available throughout the city.
 The city also has lots of bike lanes along the city roads and paths with designated walking and biking lanes.
 Just keep in mind that as a pedestrian, you need to be careful at intersections.
 Cyclists and scooters don’t always obey the road rules!

-5. As with other European countries, elevator levels don’t match the US standards.
+As with other European countries, elevator levels don’t match the US standards.
 They start at ground level and then go up from there.
 If your room number is 103, you are not on the main level.
 You need to go up the elevator or stairs one level.

-9. .
-Staff is paid at the same rate as everyone else, so they don’t expect that tip.
+Stockholm restaurant staff are paid at the same rate as everyone else, so they don’t expect that tip.
 As an American though, you may not feel comfortable paying without a tip, so feel free to add something small.
 No more than $50KR (~$5) is enough.

-10. The Swedish moto is all about taking your time and enjoying life.
+The Swedish moto is all about taking your time and enjoying life.
 So, while at a restaurant don’t be surprised if service is slow and when your done, don’t be surprised if the check does not come.
 I usually have to ask for the check as soon as they clear the dinner plates.

-11. Before you leave your hotel, make sure to go to the bathroom.
+Before you leave your Stockholm hotel, make sure to go to the bathroom.
 Many of the public washrooms charge for use.
 Some of the department stores charge for use of the bathroom, as well.

 Conclusion